 Her PhD on the complete works of a Bhojpuri performance artiste, Bhikhari Thakur, is an extension of her interest in theatre.
 She has lectured extensively on drama in various colleges of Delhi University, apart from presenting papers at national conferences and seminars.
 Her other area of interest is translation.
 At present, she is engaged in translating Bhikhari Thakur's famous play "Bidesia" that drew attention to the life of the migrant, much before Covid 19 did.

 Deepika Tandon (M.Phil, Delhi University) has taught for over 28 years.
 She has co-edited Revisiting Abhijnanasakuntalam: Love, Lineage and Language (Delhi: Orient Blackswan, 2011) with Saswati Sengupta.
+She has worked on Hindi films and modern Indian theatre, with a special focus on gender and performance.
 She has been active with The Ariels, the English Theatre Society of Miranda House for over sixteen years.
 Her extended engagement with student theatre complements her pedagogic practice and research interests.

 After finishing her undergraduate studies at Presidency College Kolkata, Devjani pursued her higher education at universities in Delhi.
 For her doctoral dissertation she worked on Bengali Children's Periodicals (1885-1920).
 During the course of her doctoral studies, she was awarded the Charles Wallace Trust grant for research in the UK (2015).

-Dr. Senganglu Thaimei did her higher education in Delhi.
+Dr. Senganglu Thaimei has a PhD on the Oral Tradition of the Rongmei from the University of Delhi.
+She is a Fulbright scholar and did her postdoctoral research on proverbs studies in the University of Vermont, USA.
 She is currently a Fellow in The Highland Institute, Kohima.
-She received PhD from the University of Delhi.
-Her area of expertise is Folklore with specialisation in Paremiology(proverbs studies).
-She has worked in The Centre for Academic Translation and Archiving, Delhi University, on projects that involved archiving of oral materials from the Northeastern states of India.
-She has presented papers in American Folklore Society's meetings in Minneapolis and Baltimore, USA, and in national and international conferences whithin India.
+Her area of expertise is Folklore with specialisation in Paremiology.
+She had worked in The Centre for Academic Translation and Archiving, Delhi University on projects that involved archiving of oral materials from the Northeastern states of India.
+She has presented papers in national and international conferences notably in American Folklore Society and Western States Folklore conferences in Minneapolis, Baltimore, Tulsa, and Las Vegas in the USA.
+She has lectured in University of Vermont, USA, and been an invited speaker in several universities within India.
 Her published works appear in journals such as Folklore and Folkloristics, Roundtable India, and Drishtikon.

 Meera Sagar joined the Department of English at Miranda House in 2006.
 Her areas of interest include 20th century poetry, theory of music and literary translation.
 She has contributed to Revisiting Abhijñānaśākuntalam: Love, Lineage and Language in Kālidāsa’s Nāṭaka (Orient Blackswan, 2011).
 Her poems have been published in journals such as The Four Quarters Magazine, Muse India and Best Indian Poetry.